spamfam/Movie_ID/README.md

-<<<<<<< HEAD
 # 🎬 Movie_ID

-A Python tool that recursively scans a directory of movie folders and uses the [imdbinfo](https://github.com/tveronesi/imdbinfo) package to look up each movie's IMDB ID, renaming folders (and media files inside them) to include the ID in a standard format.
+A Python tool that recursively scans a directory of movie folders and uses the [imdbinfo](https://github.com/tveronesi/imdbinfo) package to look up each movie's IMDB ID, renaming folders (and media files inside them) to include the ID in a standard format to allow for easier media recognition from Plex or Jellyfin.

 Comes with a full **tkinter GUI** for interactive review and an **undo system** so nothing is ever permanent.